 - Interact with other NTS teaching programs (French and English sections) to promote exchanges and build bridges.

-The Hooper Residence is a part-time program over one academic year (September 2020 to April 2021) that requires an availability of 600 hours throughout the year.
-Several days of availability is required in May/June while the schedule is created, it is at this time that the resident’s pedagogical engagements will be determined.
+The Hooper Residence is a part-time program over one academic year (September 2023 to May 2024) that requires an availability of 600 hours throughout the year.
+Several days of availability are required in May/June while the schedule is created, it is at this time that the resident’s pedagogical engagements will be determined.